kzahel/kzahel.github.io/_posts/2012-12-07-torrent-in-your-browser.md

 make use of IndexedDB, but they have severe limitations for my use case, which needs to support files up to multiple gigabytes in size.

-I went ahead anyway implementing the protocol and saving files to the browser sandbox filesystem, intent on supporting only the Chrome browser for the time being.
+I went ahead anyway implementing <a href="http://bittorrent.org/beps/bep_0003.html">the protocol</a> and saving files to the browser sandbox filesystem, intent on supporting only the Chrome browser for the time being.
 The <a href="https://github.com/kzahel/jstorrent">code to the first